rightjs/rightjs-docs/docs/en/docs/dom/form.element.md

     focus() -> Element self

-Puts the focus on the element
+Puts the focus on the element.

     $('input').focus();